-The attorneys at Yadegar, Minoofar & Soleymani LLP have decades of experience litigating claims involving discrimination, harassment and retaliation.
+The Los Angeles employment lawyers at Yadegar, Minoofar & Soleymani, LLP, have decades of experience litigating claims involving discrimination, harassment and retaliation.
 We understand the seriousness of harassment based on your ethnicity, ancestry and national origin and will work tirelessly to protect your rights and advance your legal interests.

 Being harassed at work is never easy.
 However, you can better prepare yourself by learning more about California and federal employment law.
-To that end, our Los Angeles national origin harassment attorneys are providing you with important information.
+To that end, our national origin harassment attorneys in Los Angeles are providing you with important information.

 California National Origin Harassment Frequently Asked Questions

 - What Constitutes Harassment Based on National Origin?

 - What State and Federal Laws Protect Me From Harassment Due to My National Origin?

 - How Difficult Is It to Prove Harassment Based on National Origin?